 The late-'60s and early-'70s were a very, shall we say, horny time for rock and roll.
 From the brilliance of the Buckinghams in the middle of the decade up through the one-hit wonders like Chase and Lighthouse, and on to the massive success of Chicago, the use of a brass section in rock and roll was prominent in the era.

 How Blood, Sweat and Tears Helped Birth Jazz-Rock With Debut LP

 Rock was open to interpretation in the mid-'60s.
-No one knew this better than Al Kooper of Blood, Sweat and Tears.
+No one knew this better than Al Kooper.

 Blood, Sweat & Tears Saxophone Player Bill Tillman Dead at 65